Additional COVID-19 Updates

 The request may be viewed and responded to at www.hawaiianelectric.com/landRFI.
 Responses are requested by July 12, 2020.

 Creating renewable energy projects can contribute to the state's economic recovery from the COVID-19 emergency as well as help Hawaii reach its clean energy goals.
 Clean energy projects create jobs and public revenues as well as reduce electricity costs for all customers.
-Rooftop and community solar can also help customers reduce their household electricity bills.
+Rooftop and shared solar can also help customers reduce their household electricity bills.

 June 5, 2:00 p.m.